pi-hole/docs/docs/ftldns/dns-cache.md

 Size of the DNS domain cache, defaulting to 10,000 entries.
 It is the number of entries that can be actively cached at the same time.
 This information may also be queried using `dig +short chaos txt cachesize.bind`

 The cache size is set in `/etc/dnsmasq.d/01-pihole.conf`.
-However, note that this setting does not survive Pi-hoel updates.
+However, note that this setting does not survive Pi-hole updates.
 If you want to change the cache size permanently, add a setting

 ``` plain
 CACHE_SIZE=12345